 FHA loans are the most popular in the country – in fact, roughly 30 percent of all home loans in Illinois are insured by the FHA.
 It’s not hard to see why when you look at the advantages:

+- FHA loans Illinois has a much smaller down payment, charging only 3.5 percent of the total home’s value instead of the more typical 20 percent.
 This is the biggest advantage of an FHA loan and why this type of loan is most popular with buyers who haven’t been able to save up a lot of money for the purchase of a home.

+- FHA loans in Illinois have much more flexible requirements.
 FHA-insured lenders will accept credit scores of only 580 and have no minimum income requirements.
 They also allow for a much higher debt-to-income ratio than traditional mortgages – sometimes approving D-I ratios as high as 50% in place of the usual 31%.

 Because they’re backed by the US Treasury, FHA loans are seen as a much safer investment by moneylenders.
 As a result, they’re much cheaper upfront and much more accessible and traditional loans.
 However…